estruyf/blog-content/content/posts/2020-10-21-dev-hack-deep-linking-to-microsoft-teams-in-android-and-i-os.md

 This week #DevHack is about opening Microsoft Teams deep links from your solution/app.
 For a new proof of concept, I wanted to open a chat/app from my PWA app quickly.
 Luckily Microsoft Teams supports this with their `deep links` functionality.

-{{< blockquote type="Info" text="Read more about Microsoft Teams deep links here: [deep links documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/deep-links)" >}}
+{{< blockquote type="info" text="Read more about Microsoft Teams deep links here: [deep links documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/deep-links)" >}}

 In the documentation, it states that you must use the `https://teams.microsoft.com/l/...` URL.
 The URL point to `chats`, `meetings`, `apps`, and more.
 In your browser, this works fine.
 For instance, if you use this URL in an anchor element: `https://teams.microsoft.com/l/chat/0/0?users=<email>`.
 It will automatically open Microsoft Teams chat for the specified user.